bsc-s2/mysql-devops/README.md

 <!-- TODO continue from here -->

-After restoring data and binlog, we also need to setup binlog replication to sync binlog events from other mysql instances those are in a same port group, to recovery events those are written after this backup created.
+After restoring data and binlog, we also need to setup binlog replication to sync binlog events from other mysql instances in a same port group, to recovery events those are written after this backup was made.

-This step is done by:
+Setting up replication is done in following steps:

 -   resets relay log files and index, since relay logs are not backed up.